 Jackson, Monta Ellis and Davis formed a fantastic tripod the past couple seasons.
-Each averaged over 20 points per game last season.

 With Davis' 21.8 scoring average (14th in the NBA) now gone, the Warriors needed a proven talent to compensate for Davis' departure, which we probably should address now that it's official.

 Don't feel sorry for Davis just because he won't get his wish of teaming with Elton Brand on the Clippers.
 Brand bolted for big money in Philly, wringing his hands of an apparent handshake agreement to re-sign with the Clippers.

 Davis should understand Brand's desire to get rich.
 After all, Davis struck it rich by landing a five-year, $65 million contract from the Clippers, a deal the Warriors didn't dare match.
 Davis is rich, and he's in Hollywood, which really is a better fit for his SoCal personality than it was up here.